Secret Service ‘solely responsible’ for implementation and execution of security at the Trump rally site, director tells CNN - KVIA

 The Secret Service director is facing a flurry of questions about how a gunman was able to get a clear line of sight to Trump at the rally site, and there have been calls from her resignation from some members of Congress, including House Majority Leader Steve Scalise.

-When asked by Wild if the perimeter at the rally was too small, Cheatle said it “encompassed the area that we needed to secure the event that we had on that day.”
+When asked by CNN if the perimeter at the rally was too small, Cheatle said it “encompassed the area that we needed to secure the event that we had on that day.”

 “What happened is a terrible incident and should never happen,” she added.
 “And we are obviously going to make sure move forward we take whatever any lessons that come out of this and adjust accordingly.”